gitlabhq/gitlabhq/doc/administration/monitoring/performance/performance_bar.md

 ## Enable the Performance Bar

 By default, the Performance Bar is disabled.
-You can enable it either for a given feature group or user.
+You can enable it for a group and/or users.
+Note that it's possible to enable it for a group and for individual users at the same time.

 1. Edit `/etc/gitlab/gitlab.rb`
 1. Find the following line, and set it to the group's **full path** that should